slack-ruby/slack-mathbot/DEPLOYMENT.md

 #### GIPHY_API_KEY

 Slack-Gamebot replies with animated GIFs.
-While it's currently not necessary, uyou may need to set GIPHY_API_KEY in the future, see [github.com/Giphy/GiphyAPI](https://github.com/Giphy/GiphyAPI) for details.
+While it's currently not necessary, you may need to set GIPHY_API_KEY in the future, see [github.com/Giphy/GiphyAPI](https://github.com/Giphy/GiphyAPI) for details.

 ### Heroku Idling